jr0dd/home-ops/README.md

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [cluster](./cluster/) directory.
 [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/) protects my secrets so I can keep everything on a public repo.

-Currently I only have a single node with this running on TrueNAS SCALE.
-Which I am in the process of prepping for migration to Ubuntu for all teh freedoms.
-If you use this repo to install on TrueNAS be prepared for some manual intervention since their middleware prevents certain system changes to persist updates and/or reboots.
-Please see the truenas.sh script in the [hack](./hack) directory.
-I disabled the bundled [openebs-zfs-localpv](https://github.com/openebs/zfs-localpv) so I had more freedom with updates by using the helm chart.
+Currently I only have a single node running on Ubuntu 21.04 as the master-node and storage-node.

+**The Ansible NAS role still needs some love.
+Merging features from mrlessmith.zfs role into my NAS role.

-For more information, head on over to my [docs](https://jr0dd.github.io/k8s-gitops/). ***Not ready yet***
+For more information, head on over to my [docs](https://jr0dd.github.io/home-cluster/). ***Not ready yet***

 ## Prometheus Rules
 All my prometheus recording/alerting rules found in this repo can be found in my [prometheus-rules](https://github.com/jr0dd/prometheus-rules) repo.